hagre1/linux-org-helpers/README.md

     * **[path]** = same as “true”, but the newly opened terminal changes to [path] before executing the command

   * **command** : any valid shell command.
 You must take care of quoting and escaping (e.g. when to wrap in quotes or escape spaces).
 Refer to other sources if needed.

+  * Dash <code>"-"</code> : If the user just uses dash then a line will be printed to separate options optically.
+This will NOT affect the choice numbers however

 * The user may also use the variable <code>$DIR</code> inside OPTIONS; $DIR will contain the parent directory of the config file.